EduardoZepeda/coffee-bytes-hugo/content/posts/hola-mundo-como-aprendi-a-programar/index.en.md

 I didn't have a computer at home, so my interaction with computers was limited to those two hours a week at school.

-When I was 12 years old my dad brought a computer home, an IBM that he got to facilitate his work as a teacher.
+When I was 12 years old my dad brought a computer at home, an IBM that he got to facilitate his work as a teacher.
 That little thing with 256 MB of RAM and 10 GB of hard drive was my test subject.
 I installed small programs on it, clicked on everything I could, downloaded the openings and endings of Neon Genesis Evangelion in midi (mp3 was not popular back then) and used it to play lots and lots of video games on the emulators that were available on the net.

 One fine day, while surfing the internet, I discovered the personal blogs on [blogspot](https://www.blogger.com/#?), I became a fan of the blogger atmosphere, I visited one blog after another, they all had such interesting things to tell.
 Some were bright, colorful and full of details, others were minimalist and elegant, others quite dark and gloomy; **each blog was a reflection of its author's personality**.
 Back then I had no idea how to have my own.

 ## Internet and blogs

-After reading a couple of tutorials and learning how easy it was to create a blog, I decided to create my own, I named it "manzana amarga" (bitter apple), after a song from an anime called Shaman King.
+After reading a couple of tutorials and learning how easy it was to create a blog, I decided to create my own, I named it "[manzana amarga](https://web.archive.org/web/20100212062706/http://manzana-amarga.blogspot.com/#?)" (bitter apple), after a song from an anime called Shaman King.
 I used to fill it with my thoughts and the occasional pictures of my daily life.

-Eventually I wanted to customize it and found that I had to modify the HTML and CSS code.
-In order to modify my tiny little corner on the internet the way I wanted, I learned the basics of HTML and CSS; change the colors of the letters, the background, modify the arrangement of the elements to have more columns, insert background images, add small scripts and chatboxes, etc.
+Eventually I wanted to customize it and found that to do so I had to modify the HTML and CSS code.
+In order to modify my tiny little corner on the internet the way I wanted, I learned the basics of HTML and CSS; to change the font color, the background, modify the layout to have more columns, to insert background images, to add small scripts and chatboxes, etc.

 ![Registration of my blog archive.org, the layout was ruined because Photobucket changed its urls scheme.](images/blog-manzana-amarga.jpg "Registration of my blog archive.org, the layout was ruined because Photobucket changed its urls scheme.")

-A few years later, thanks to the recommendation of one of my best friends, I got a job in a cyber café.
-I learned how to fix the most common bugs, connect printers to a server, pass files between networked computers, modify the windows registry, download torrent files, manage Office packages, Photoshop, Keyloggers, network computers, etc. **However, during all that time, I did not write any programs myself**.
+A few years later, thanks to of one of my best friends, I got a job in a cyber café.
+I learned how to fix the most common bugs, to connect printers to a server, to pass files between computers in the same network, to modify the windows registry keys, to download torrent files, to anage Office packages, Photoshop, Keyloggers, to format computers, etc. **However, during all that time, I never coded anything**.

-While working at the cyber café, I decided to study chemistry because I was good at mathematics and exact sciences.
+While working at the cyber café, I decided to study chemistry because I was good at mathematics and hard sciences.
 Along the way I created another blog called "Lluvia de fotones" (Rain of Photons) that I ran while I was taking my classes.

-I didn't like university (in general, not only my career I chose), I found it slow-going, boring, protocolary and full of nonsense.
-Throughout my time at the university, knowing how to use a computer to search for information gave me many advantages over my less skilled classmates.
+I didn't like university (in general, not only the career I chose), I found it slow-going, boring, protocolary and full of nonsense.
+Throughout my time at the university, knowing how to use a computer to search for information gave me many advantages over my less tech skilled classmates.

 I finished my degree and **graduated in the top three GPAs of my class**.
-However, after a cursory glance at the available workplaces in my hometown, I decided never to practice.
+However, after a quick glance to the available workplaces in my hometown, I decided never to practice.

 {{<ad>}}